AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/check-domain-name-status.md

   * See [Managing Custom Domain Names](/help/implementing/cloud-manager/custom-domain-names/managing-custom-domain-names.md) to learn more.

-Cloud Manager will automatically trigger a TXT verification when you select **Save** on the verification step of the **Add Custom Domain** wizard.
-For subsequent verifications, you must actively select the verify again icon next to the status.

 ## Domain Name Errors {#domain-error}

-The following are some common domain name errors and their typical resolutions.
+The following are some common domain name verification errors and their typical resolutions.

 ### Domain Not Installed Error {#domain-not-installed}

 This error may occur during domain validation of the TXT record even after you have checked that the record has been updated appropriately.

 #### Error Cause {#cause}